AhnafHamim/Data-Entry-Application/README.md

 # Data Entry Application

+Visit the live application here: [ahnafhamim-dataentry.netlify.app](https://ahnafhamim-dataentry.netlify.app/)

 This repository contains a data entry application built with a Flask backend and a React frontend.
-Here is a working link: ahnafhamim-dataentry.netlify.app

 ## Structure